 An organization cannot govern what it cannot see.
-Therefore, the first step of any Governance initiative is to get visibility into the assets that you want to manage.
+Therefore, the first step of any governance initiative is to get visibility into the assets that you want to manage.

-To that end, a number of Oracle Enterprise Repository Solution Packs are available:
+Oracle Enterprise Repository Solution Packs include:

 - Base Data Pack - Harvester Solution Pack (includes Adapter Solution Pack) - AIA Solution Pack (available with the purchase of Oracle's Application Integration Architecture Foundation Pack and PIPs)